xiningchen/xiningchen/README.md

 ### Hi there 👋
 -----
 I'm a full stack web developer with a background in computer science and physics.
-I enjoy developing sleek frontend reactive websites in Angular and using .NET 8 and EF to build web APIs.
+I enjoy developing sleek frontend reactive websites in Angular and using ASP .NET and EF to build web APIs.
 Before entering the world of web development, I researched early signs of vulnerability in the human brain using network theory and prior to that, I researched in quantum algorithms.
 What excites me most is tackling challenging problems and developing elegant algorithmic solutions.

 In my spare time I paint, draw and go out hiking in the mountains.
 Oh and I have an adorable kitty cat who keeps me company.